Nandini387/opencv-project/README.md

 - If face matching fails often, try re-registering your face in better lighting.
 - If `face_recognition` cannot install, make sure the underlying `dlib` dependency is available for your platform.

-## License

-No license has been specified yet.
-Add one if you plan to share or reuse this project.